0xcert/framework/docs/connectors/ethereum-api.md

 | options.signMethod | An `integer` representing the signature type.
 Available options are `0` (eth_sign) or `2` (EIP-712) or `3` (personal_sign).
 It defaults to `0`.
 | options.sandbox | A `boolean` indicating whether you are in sandbox mode.
 Sandbox mode means you don't make an actual mutation to the blockchain, but you only check whether a mutation would succeed or not.
 | options.unsafeRecipientIds | A list of strings representing smart contract addresses that do not support safe ERC-721 transfers (e.g., CryptoKitties address should be listed here).
-| options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20 related smart contract definition file.
+| options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20-related smart contract definition file.
 This file is used when deploying new value ledgers to the network.
 | options.verbose | A `boolean` indicating whether you are in verbose mode.
-Verbose mode means you will get more detailed information in the console about what is going on.
+Verbose mode means the console will provide more detailed information about the current state.
 It defaults to `false`.

 **Usage**